aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 *Idle time limit (in minutes)* - This parameter is to set an idle time after which the idle kernels and Apps with no active notebook sessions will be terminated.
 By default the idle time limit is set to 120 mins.
 Idle state is decided based on JupyterServer’s implementation of execution_state and last_activity metadata of the kernels.
 Read this for more information - When is a kernel considered idle? (https://github.com/jupyter/notebook/issues/4634)

+Note: 120 minutes is the recommended idle time.
+If the idle time is set to a low number (less than 10 minutes), the app may be shut down immediately after being created.

 ## Limitations

-1. You will need to reinstall this extension and configure the idle time limit, each time you delete your user's JupyterServer "app" and recreate it.
-Use JupyterServer LCC to auto install the extension upon restart.
+1. If you are not using a default LCC script as recommended, you will need to reinstall this extension and configure the idle time limit, each time you delete your user's JupyterServer "app" and recreate it.

 ## Troubleshooting